AIgineerAB/SQL_duckdb_course/exercises/exercise_0.md

 ## Glossary

-TODO: LIFT out some glossary to other exercises where they fit

 Fill in this table either by copying this into your own markdown file or copy it into a spreadsheet if you feel that is easier to work with.

 | terminology         | explanation |